MichiganDataScienceTeam/MDST-Onboarding/README.md

 ## How we are supporting you

-These checkpoints are _not_ meant to be selective.
+These checkpoints are _not_ designed to be selective.
 Their sole purpose is to give you sufficient foundational knowledge about Python and some important packages so you can start contributing to a project.
+Note that this semester, we may restrict the number of new members we accept due to project size limits, so try your best on these!

 The definition of success for us is to have everyone who begins the tutorials finish them.
 Thus, we will be offering support with Office Hours